 MAKE A LIST

-I make the list by looking through cookbooks or food magazines for ideas or thinking of dishes I’ve had at restaurants.
-Sometimes I use categories of meals to help inspire me:
+Make the menus by looking through cookbooks, food magazines or online sites for ideas or thinking of dishes you’ve liked at restaurants.
+I subscribe to two online food newsletters that often give me ideas.
+Use categories of meals to help inspire you.
+For example:

 - soup or stew